 Just keep in mind two things:

-1. The settlement remains on your credit report seven years from when the account first became delinquent.
+- The settlement remains on your credit report seven years from when the account first became delinquent.

-2. The “weight” of negative items on your score decreases as time goes by
+- The “weight” of negative items on your score decreases as time goes by

-This means you can build credit long before the penalty for settlement expires.
+- This means you can build credit long before the penalty for settlement expires.
 It also lets you know when you should review your credit.
 You want to make sure the negative item disappears at the designated time.

-Q:How does debt settlement affect your taxes?
+How does Debt Settlement affect your taxes?

 The good news is that you can request get the IRS to waive this tax liability.
 You basically need to show that you settled the debt during a period of financial hardship.
 If you can show you couldn’t afford to pay the debt, then you also effectively show you can’t afford to pay the taxes on it either.

-How long does debt settlement take?
+How long does Debt Settlement take?

-What is better debt consolidation or debt settlement?
+What is better: debt consolidation or Debt Settlement?

 |When Debt Consolidation is Better

 |Most of your debts are still current with the original creditors

 |The debts you want to settle are in collections.

 |You have a good credit score.

-|You have the ability to make monthly payments||You don’t have the credit score or income to qualify for consolidation.
+|You don’t have the credit score or income to qualify for consolidation.